 Over the past eight years the UAE – and specifically Dubai and Abu Dhabi – has seen a meteoric rise, a crushing fall, and is now in a period of successful, measured revival.
-As one would expect from an economy that has changed so erratically, the hiring market for lawyers has undergone significant shifts, with trends emerging which have made international hiring less prevalent than before.
+As one would expect from an economy that has changed so erratically, the hiring market for lawyer jobs in the Middle East has undergone significant shifts, with trends emerging which have made international hiring less prevalent than before.
 The watchword nowadays is ‘local exposure’, with both In-house and Private Practice firms keen to look at lawyers with pre-existing experience on the ground in the Middle East.

 Examples of this would include Aircraft Financing lawyers, derivatives lawyers in Financial Services, and Compliance professionals with a background in legal.

-A positive knock-on effect of Sole Counsel roles in the UAE is that lawyers quickly find themselves exposed to all facets of the legal profession, creating an enviable skill set which would be looked upon kindly in more established markets in the UK, Europe, and US, where In-house lawyers often find themselves isolated into one particular discipline.
+A positive knock-on effect of Sole Counsel roles in the UAE is that those in lawyer jobs quickly find themselves exposed to all facets of the legal profession, creating an enviable skill set which would be looked upon kindly in more established markets in the UK, Europe, and US, where In-house lawyers often find themselves isolated into one particular discipline.

 As the market becomes more competitive, we are beginning to see a turn from employer-driven to employee-driven hiring.
-As a consequence there will be a need for employers to offer more competitive packages for the best candidates.
-This is a positive move, and will allow and opportunity for the market to refresh itself over the next 12-18 months.
+As a consequence, there will be a need for employers to offer more competitive packages for the best candidates.
+This is a positive move, and will allow the market to refresh itself over the next 12-18 months.

 If you’re looking for a legal job in the Middle East, apply now on TotallyLegal or find out more about legal jobs abroad on our blog.